ClanDestine: Imp and the Crimson Crusader

-Rory and Pandora's powers activated far earlier than those of their siblings, because they were twins.a The children, believing they were mutants, decided to become superheroes.
+Rory and Pandora's powers activated far earlier than those of their siblings, because they were twins.
+The children, believing they were mutants, decided to become superheroes.
 As the Crimson Crusader and Imp, they set out to battle crime.
-One evening they found two groups, creature Lenz and his "children", and Dr. Hywel Griffin and his Omegans, fighting each other over a device called the Gryphon.
-Not knowing which side to help, the children grabbed the device and left the scene, intending to return it once they found out who the rightful owner was.
+One evening they discover two groups, a creature named Lenz and his "children", and Dr. Hywel Griffin and his Omegans, fighting over a device called the Gryphon.
+Not knowing which side to help, the children grab the device and flee, intending to return it once they determine its rightful.

-"Gryphon" turned out to be an acronym for the device, its full name being Genetic Realignment Yield Polarity Harmonizing Orientation Net, having the ability to genetically remodel a fully developed organism, irrespective of age or genetic composition.

-Lenz, a former human scientist mutated into a monstrous new form by Advanced Idea Mechanics (A.I.M.), hoped to use the Gryphon to stabilize his "children", who usually died within several days.
-Griffin was an albino who hoped to cure himself with the Gryphon.
-Both parties tried to track down the Destine twins.
-During the twins' attempt to flee, Pandora had lost her cape, which had the name of their sister, Kay Cera, in it, who had designed it.
-Lenz sent his children out to kill Kay and they found the history of the ClanDestine in Kay's notebook.
-Kay herself survived by transferring her mind to a cat.
-Lenz creatures attacked the various members of the ClanDestine, killing Florence and Maurice.
-Most of the other family members united and tracked down Griffin, whom they thought responsible for the deaths of Flo and Maurice.
-Lenz appeared and kidnapped Rory, but they were all saved by Adam, who had felt the death of his children and returned to Earth.
-Adam defeated Lenz, but let him go when he realized that Lenz was not evil, just trying to let his species survive.
+"Gryphon" is revealed to be an acronym for the device, its full name being Genetic Realignment Yield Polarity Harmonizing Orientation Net.
+It has the ability to genetically remodel a fully developed organism, irrespective of its age or genetic composition.
+Lenz, a former human scientist mutated into a monstrous new form by Advanced Idea Mechanics (A.I.M.), hopes to use the Gryphon to stabilize his "children", who usually die within several days.
+Griffin is an albino who hopes to cure himself with the Gryphon.
+Both parties try to track down the Destine twins.
+During the twins' attempt to flee, Pandora loses lost her cape, which bears the name of their sister, Kay Cera, who designed it.
+Lenz sends his children to kill Kay, and they find the history of the ClanDestine in Kay's notebook.
+Kay herself survives by transferring her mind to a cat.
+Lenz's creatures attack the various members of the ClanDestine, killing Florence and Maurice.
+Most of the other family members unite and track down Griffin, whom they think are responsible for the deaths of Flo and Maurice.
+Lenz appears and kidnaps Rory, but they are all saved by Adam, who had felt the death of his children and returned to Earth.
+Adam defeats Lenz, but lets him go when he realizes that Lenz was not evil, but merely trying to ensure his species' survive.

-When the Destines return home, Adam agrees to respect Walter's status as the twins' guardian, as Adam felt he relinquished that right when left Earth in grief eleven years previously.
+When the Destines return home, Adam agrees to respect Walter's status as the twins' guardian, as Adam feels he relinquished that right when left Earth eleven years previously.
 Walter wants the children to return to school and live normal lives, even threatening to split them up after they get into trouble at school.
 The children flee to New York to become full-time superheroes, but Spider-Man convinces them to return home.
 Dominic and Adam convinced Walter to allow the twins to go out at night on "crime patrol" confronting only petty crime, with the adults taking turns chaperoning them.